-Join us for the 2026 Stata Biostatistics and Epidemiology Virtual Symposium, a meeting of researchers in biostatistics and epidemiology from around the world discussing current theory and applied methods using Stata.
-The program consists of invited talks by top Stata users, and the virtual platform allows you to experience this one-day event from wherever you are.
+The 2026 Stata Biostatistics and Epidemiology Virtual Symposium is a meeting of researchers in biostatistics and epidemiology from around the world discussing current theory and applied methods using Stata.
+The proceedings consist of invited talks by top Stata users in a virtual platform that allows you to experience this one-day event from wherever you are.

 All times Central Standard Time